-The A&R Guide to Signing Artists is a book that sets out the basic principles of A&R and how they apply to signing artists.
+The A&R Guide to Signing Artists is a book that sets out the basic principles of A&R and how they apply to sign artists.
 The book covers all aspects of artist development, from signing artists through to the release of their first album.
 It also covers how artists can be developed through social media and other digital channels.

 The nature of A&R and the artists signed by a record label is changing.
-The power and potential of the ‘hit’ song is now just one of the factors when signing an artist whereas a decade ago it was, along with the image of the artist, the most important.
-These days due to the increased power of the consumer, the development of social media and its mass appeal and promotional power, the financial risks that record companies now face (due to the decline in physical album sales and the effect that has had on their traditional business model) and the hundreds of media channels has meant that signing an artist is no longer done on a whim or one persons hunch.
+The power and potential of the ‘hit’ song are now just one of the factors when signing an artist whereas a decade ago it was, along with the image of the artist, the most important.
+These days due to the increased power of the consumer, the development of social media and its mass appeal and promotional power, the financial risks that record companies now face (due to the decline in physical album sales and the effect that has had on their traditional business model) and the hundreds of media channels have meant that signing an artist is no longer done on a whim or one person’s hunch.

 The A&R scout is the talent spotter and is the ears and eyes of the record labels and publishing companies.
 The A&R scouts’ job is to discover the hottest new artists around and to be aware of the latest media & cultural trends.
 They will attend dozens of gigs, artist showcases and industry meetings throughout the week to enable them to be aware of every new artist being talked about within the industry.

 The A&R scout will listen to demos sent in by bands they may have heard about through word of mouth or friends in bands who have previously been signed.
 If an act impresses them enough, they will invite them into their office for a meeting or invite them to a showcase gig where all the record labels will be present.